CFAES Give Today

 Date:

 Hepatitis is an inflammation of the liver, a condition caused by a family of viruses that includes Hepatitis A, B, and C. Hepatitis A is a pathogen found in human feces.
-Contamination of water and food by food handlers who are infected with Hepatitis A and who practice poor personal hygiene is the main cause of the foodborne illness.
+Contamination of water and food by food handlers who are infected with Hepatitis A and practice poor personal hygiene is the main cause of the foodborne illness.
+Contamination can occur at any point in the food chain—growing, harvesting, processing, handling, or even after cooking.

 Symptoms of Illness

 Hepatitis A presents with sudden onset of fever, fatigue, anorexia, and abdominal pain.
 An infected person may have jaundice for several days because of liver inflammation.
-Symptoms appear 10 to 50 days after exposure to the virus, depending on the dose of virus particles ingested.
-The illness lasts for up to two weeks.
+Symptoms appear 10–50 days after exposure to the virus, depending on the dose of virus particles ingested.
+The illness usually lasts less than two weeks, however 10%–15% of people may have prolonged or relapsing symptoms for up to six months (Centers for Disease Control and Prevention [CDC], 2025b).

 Public Health Consequences

 The exact number of Hepatitis A cases that occur each year is hard to determine because many people attribute their illness to the flu.
-The local Health Department and Centers for Disease Control and Prevention (CDC) cannot record the number of cases accurately unless the ill person seeks medical care, which is unusual in mild cases.
-The CDC has calculated an estimate of the number of cases of Hepatitis A based on corrections for under reporting, misdiagnosis, and the number of cases that are not caused by contaminated food.
+The local health department and Centers for Disease Control and Prevention (CDC) cannot record the number of cases accurately unless the ill person seeks medical care, which is unusual in mild cases.
+The CDC has calculated an estimated number of cases of Hepatitis A based on corrections for underreporting, misdiagnosis, and the number of cases not caused by contaminated food.

 Risk Factors

-Anyone can get Hepatitis A, but persons who have low immunity due to a chronic disease are especially susceptible.
-The reason is that Hepatitis A is found in human feces and anyone who comes in contact with the virus in the environment or contaminated food can become ill.
+Anyone unvaccinated can get Hepatitis A, but people who have low immunity due to a chronic disease are especially susceptible.
+Hepatitis A is found in human feces and anyone who comes in contact with the virus in the environment or contaminated food can become ill.
 If an infected person touches food or water, then the virus can be passed along to another person.

 Foods Implicated

-Any food can be contaminated with Hepatitis A. The foods most often implicated in foodborne illnesses are foods served cold or raw, such as salads.
-The good news about this virus is that it doesn't multiply in foods or water like bacteria.
+Any food can be contaminated with Hepatitis A. The foods most often implicated in foodborne illnesses are foods served raw or undercooked, such as produce, shellfish, and salads.
+The good news is this virus does not multiply in food or water like bacteria.
 If you are traveling in an area that appears to have polluted water, drink bottled beverages without ice.
 Avoid uncooked foods.

 How Can You Control This Pathogen In Your Home?